 Why should I consider a

-Is boarding school right for your child?
-Honestly, it probably is.
+Is online learning not working for you and your son?
+Are you concerned about his missing out on enrichment and other activities?
+During these unsettling times when the pandemic keeps reappearing just when you thought it had abated Then, maybe boarding school is a good education solution for your child?
 But you will never know until you explore the idea thoroughly.
-I advise you to tune out the negative things you read about boarding schools.
-After all, the media tends to focus on sensational stories which hardly show boarding schools as they really are.
+Before beginning your research into boarding schools, tune out the negative things you read about boarding schools.
+After all, the media tends to focus on sensational stories which don't show boarding schools as they really are.
 Go see for yourself.
 A quick call or an email is all it takes to make an appointment for a visit.
 The other consideration which keeps many parents from even considering a boarding school education is the cost.
-Schools have very generous financial aid programs.
+But boarding school may be more affordable than you think.
+That's because most schools offer very generous financial aid programs.
 The admissions staff at any boarding school will be only too happy to explain how financial aid works.

 Now that we have those considerations out of the way, answer these questions to help you make that important decision about sending your child off to a residential school.